 You’ll also notice the very open layout, which does have a significant drawback – this joint is LOUD.
 It was actually a little difficult to carry on a conversation with my lunchmates because of how loud it was.
 Keep that in mind if you’re wanting a peaceful lunch or dinner or need to get business done.

 Service was very good.
-Despite a full house, we were seated promptly, and the hostess recognized one of my lunchmates as a frequent customer at her previous restaurant.
+Despite a full house, the hostess seated us promptly, and recognized one of my lunchmates as a regular at her former restaurant.
 Our friendly waitress welcomed us, took our orders promptly, and was happy to recommend a few items for our group of first-time visitors.
 She also cheerfully accommodated our request to split two soups three ways.

 Rating: based solely on this visit, 3 1/2 stars due to the disappointing panini, but I’m looking forward to returning to try something else on the menu.
 A welcome addition to the downtown dining scene.